 “Fine.
 I’ll take the head.”

 Garrett grabbed a bone saw from the table full of surgery equipment.
-Peter removed the chair from underneath Ben.
-The machine held him in a sitting position.
+Peter removed the chair from underneath Ben since the machine held him in a sitting position.
 Garrett stepped behind the floating body and began cutting into the skull.
-He pulled the scalp away and let it drop to the floor away from the operating area.
+He pulled the scalp away and tossed it to the floor away from the operating area.
 One of the arms of the apparatus picked up the biological matter.
 Another scanned it before the first disposed of it while a third arm wiped the blood from the area.
 Garrett then pulled away a large section of the skull and threw it across the stadium where it was swept up by the apparatus.
 He cut as much away as he could until on the base remained.
 Then he stepped away.

 “Scan,” Peter said, and Garrett tapped the interface.
 The apparatus used several arms to scan the exposed spine and open nerves.